Aurora, Ontario: The Aurora Promenade

 As part of the town's 2010 Official Plan review, a sub-committee of Council developed a plan in 2010, called the Aurora Promenade, that sets out new and redevelopment for the coming years.
 More than 30 public meetings, open-houses and workshops were held to create the plan.
 It is anticipated that 2,930 additional residents will live along the Yonge and Wellington Street corridors, close to new major transportation systems being implemented by Viva.
 The study was expected to stimulate new and redevelopment along both corridors in the coming years and to reinvigorate the downtown core.

 The plan may be subject to change pending the 2020 Official Plan Review.

 Aurora Town Square

-In 2020, the Aurora Town Council approved and commenced the construction of Aurora Town Square (previously referred to under the working title of Library Square), a new Town Square to be located directly between the Aurora Public Library building and the Aurora Cultural Centre (previously the Church Street School).
-The project will include the construction of a new performing arts centre directly adjacent to the Aurora Cultural Centre and a covered pedestrian footbridge to connect the new performing arts building with the library building.
+Aurora Town Square is located at 50 Victoria Street between the Aurora Public Library building and the Aurora Cultural Centre (a former school).
+A covered pedestrian footbridge connects the library to the 250-seat Davide De Simone Performance Hall located adjacent to the Aurora Cultural Centre.
+These structures surround an 29,000-square-foot outdoor square, which can host events.
+The Aurora Cultural Centre is in an 1885 heritage structure previously known as the Church Street School or Aurora Public School.
+The centre's former high-ceiling classrooms host meetings, exhibits and art classes as well as a museum.

-The Capital Project Budget for the Square is a total of $51.6 million and is being implemented as part of a long-term strategy to transform and revitalize Aurora's ailing downtown core.
+In 2020, the Aurora Town Council approved and commenced the construction of Aurora Town Square (previously referred to under the working title of Library Square).
+The Capital Project Budget for the Square was $59.7 million, including $5 million from donations, and it was implemented as part of a long-term strategy to transform and revitalize Aurora's ailing downtown core.
+The project included a new performing arts centre with a new covered pedestrian footbridge connecting it to the library.
+In 2018, RAW Design became the lead architect for Aurora Town Square.
+The square along with the pedestrian bridge and Performance Hall opened in 2024.